tempestt-neal/ciber/_pages/research.md

 # Research

 Our research is largely inspired by the ubiquitous nature of today's technologies, and how smart sensing enabled by these technologies can be used to understand how people interact with the technology itself, interact with each other, and behave in different environments.
 To do so, we generally rely on applied artificial intelligence, statistics, and human-centered computing techniques to answer research questions which focus on
-- usable and inclusive cybersecurity systems, particularly related to identity and access management
+- **usable and inclusive cybersecurity systems for personally-owned computing devices, particularly related to identity and access management**
-- interdisciplinary applications of human behavior analysis through smart sensing
+- **interdisciplinary applications of human behavior analysis through smart sensing**

-Here are some themes and techniques that we currently work on:
+## Here are some themes and techniques that we currently work on:

 ### Mobile Biometrics
 Commercial mobile devices currently employ point-of-entry (PoE) authentication methods such as face recognition and personal identification numbers.
 Several studies show that knowledge-based authenticators are ineffective due to increased memory load, poorly chosen alphanumeric combinations, and repetitive use of passcodes across many applications.
 PoE and knowledge-based authenticators are both ineffective throughout sessions of use; once the user is authenticated, the device and its content remain available to the current user.
 In this research, we explored various data based on usage of a mobile device as behavioral biometric modalities, including patterns in application use, networking activity (i.e., Bluetooth and Wi-Fi sightings), and communication through calling and text messaging, which can continuously and passively authenticate a device’s owner.